 The horizontal series of the total lunar eclipse starts at 6:55 pm and ends at 10:13 pm.
 The larger images start at 6:53 pm and end at 10:13 pm.
 There are nine images of the total lunar eclipse as it progresses through the night sky over Glacier National Park in northwest Montana.

 This location one quarter mile east mile of the intersection of the North Fork Road with Camus Road, on the snow covered Camus Road, provided me with an excellent dark sky.
 This spot in Glacier National Park is at the junction of two mountain valleys.
 You can get a better idea of the isolation of this location by selecting the Terrain Button when looking at this Google Map.
 The first part of the eclipse was taken about one hundred yards east of the North Fork River on the snow covered Camus Road.
 The second part was taken one hundred yards west of the North Fork River.
 (I was getting cold and the moon was well above the horizon)

 The lunar eclipse is available as individual prints or a progression of the eclipse.
 Huckleberry Mountain was on my wish list as a possible hike this summer it had been near the bottom of my wish list, now it is on the top, well it took me four years before I got up to Huckleberry Lookout.
-This winter 2013/2013 will need to put together a page for that hike.
+The winter of 2015 will need to put together a page for that hike.
 Ended up hiking to Huckleberry Lookout the day after the floods on the GTSR closed the highway during the summer of 2012.
 Print orders have started to come in so it will be next week until I can tweak these images.
 A canvas print of the eclipse series will be on display at The Walking Man Gallery in Whitefish, Montana.
-This display starts on May 1, 2008 as part of Whitefish, Montana's First Thursday art walk.
+This display started on May 1, 2008 as part of Whitefish, Montana's First Thursday art walk.